amari97/reddit_network/index.markdown

 <div style="text-align:center"><h3>Is it still the case at a local scale?</h3></div>

 To address this question we must first group the subreddits into distinct communities.
 To this end we use this [complementary dataset](https://snap.stanford.edu/data/web-RedditEmbeddings.html) providing information about what kind of users frequent which subreddits.
-Using this the subreddits are grouped into the communities shown in this interactive graph:
+Using this the subreddits are grouped into the communities shown in this interactive plot:
 <body>
     <div align="center">
-<iframe width="900" height="800" frameborder="0" scrolling="no" src="https://chart-studio.plotly.com/~youssef.saied/1/#/"></iframe>
+<iframe width="800" height="700" frameborder="0" scrolling="no" src="https://chart-studio.plotly.com/~youssef.saied/1/#/"></iframe>
     </div>
 </body>